thenikitakotlyarov/pseudo/README.md

 ___

 ## 2. Scoping
-Scopes are denoted by vertically aligned `|` characters.
+Block scopes are denoted by vertically aligned `|` characters.
 Whitespace between pipes is used only for alignment.
 Decorators can be stacked in scope to pipeline code across languages.
+Expression scopes are denoted by parenthesis blocks, opened with `(` and closed with `)`.
+Expression scopes can be nested, and will be passed into usage first, then evaluated from the inner-most out.

 Examples: